guidance-guarantee-programme/pension_guidance/content/6_things_you_need_to_know_about_your_pension_pot.md

+#6 things you need to know about your pension

 Follow these steps to understand what your options for your pension pot are.
 They explain the most important things you need to know about your income in retirement.